kazuhiro4949/EditDistance/README.md

 # How dose it work?
 EditDistance calculates a difference between two arrays and converts it into an incremental update of UITableView or UICollectionView.

 The difference is based on [**Edit Distance Algorithm**](https://en.wikipedia.org/wiki/Edit_distance).
-There are many ways to calculate it and almost all of them nealy run in linear time.
+There are many ways to calculate it and almost all of them nearly run in linear time.

 - Dynamic Programming (*O(NM)*)
 - Mayer's Algorithm (*O(ND)*)